bazmatic/bigunit/documentation.md

 ## Methods

+Arithmetic operations return another BigUnit instance with the precision of the highest of the two numbers.
+To change to another precision, append `asPrecision(myPrecision)`

 ### constructor(value: bigint, precision: number, name?: string)`
 Constructs a new instance of `BigUnit` from a `bigint`.
 BigUnit instances can also be instantiated with the static factory methods `from`, `fromBigInt`, `fromNumber`, `fromDecimalString`, `fromValueString`, and `fromObject`.